 Are you thinking about exploring Majorca's smaller sister, Menorca?
-If so, book your holiday to Binibeca this year and watch the sun rise on an island that’s small in size, but boasts the world's second-largest harbour.
 A quaint village with traditional elements flowing throughout, Binibeca has not adapted to commercial development quite like Sant Lluis and various other nearby resorts.
 Nevertheless, things are slowly changing and so, there’s no better time to discover an unspoilt Spanish village in the Balearic Islands.

 Anyone who’s seeking out a destination for their beach holiday will be thrilled to paddle in the shallow waters at Binibeca beach, which extends for three kilometres.
 Sea, beaches and olive oil are not the only things you can expect when you book a holiday to Binibeca, however.

 Whitewashed buildings make up the unblemished landscape in this peaceful resort.
 To the east, you’ll find Cala Torret and to the west, Binibeca Nou.
 Mostly free of traffic, the resort's roads are not congested.
 Aside from the odd car, you’ll probably only spot the tourist train that passes along the coastal road in the high season.

 It may be small, but Binibeca is either home to, or located just a short distance from, a handful of top sights.
 Peruse trinkets sold at the souvenir shops and beachfront stalls, or spend a day at the Lloc de Menorca zoological park.
 Here, you’ll be able to greet various animal and bird species, including tortoises, monkeys, kangaroos, lemurs, parrots and more.
 Alternatively, you could satisfy your hunger for shopping by visiting nearby Mahon.